Eero $299 vs Deco $249 vs Orbi $699 — Mesh WiFi 2026

 - Excellent for streaming and video calls

-- Bands work together seamlessly
+- Bands work together smoothly

 - Compact design (smaller footprint than ASUS)